 *Note: Since this program operates via DCGE and because the prison education departments function year-round, this program will include summer courses.

 Describe how accreditation requirements will be met, if applicable, and anticipated date of accreditation request (including the WASC Substantive Change process).

+There are no accreditation requirements at this time.

 (WASC 2013 CFR: 1.8)